 1. Pull your vehicle over to a safe area

-Do not leave your car in the middle of the road if it can be moved.
-A secondary collision is a major risk on Arizona highways.
+Do not leave your car in the middle of the road to “preserve the scene” if it can be safely moved.
+Secondary collisions—where distracted drivers plow into a stopped accident scene—are a major risk on Arizona highways and often result in more severe injuries than the initial impact.

 2. Immediately call the police to report the accident

-Do not leave the scene until the police take a report.
+Do not let the other driver talk you out of calling the police.
 Many people fail to insist on a report if the other party admits fault.
-However, be aware that even if they admit blame to you, they often provide a completely different story to their insurance company later.
+However, be aware that even if they admit blame to you at the scene, they almost always provide a completely different story to their insurance company later.

 3. Ask witnesses to wait and provide a statement

-Unbiased testimony is the strongest evidence you can have.
 If witnesses cannot wait for the police, ask them to write a brief statement, sign it, and date it.
-Obtain their phone numbers and contact information.
+Obtain their phone numbers and email addresses.
+Insurance adjusters will fight your word, but they have a much harder time fighting the independent testimony of a bystander.

 4. Take photographs and video of the scene

-Document the damage to all vehicles, license plates, skid marks, and any visible injuries.
+Document the damage to all vehicles, license plates, skid marks, the intersection layout, and any visible injuries.
 If you are unable to do this, have a trusted person take them.
-This person should be willing to appear in court, if necessary, to testify to the accuracy of the photographs.

 5. Obtain contact and insurance information

 Gather the name, address, phone number, insurance company, policy number, license plate, VIN, and driver’s license number of all parties.
-If the other driver is uncooperative, wait for the police to collect this info.
+If the other driver is uncooperative, aggressive, or appears intoxicated, lock your doors and wait for law enforcement to collect this info.

 6. Seek immediate medical attention